 Special Education Endorsement Graduate Certificate

-Being a Special Education Director is a challenging, rewarding career for the right individual.
-This Special Education Director Endorsement Graduate Certificate is for K-12 educators with a master's degree in educational administration who seek to become a special education director.
+Being a special education director is a challenging and rewarding career for the right individual.
+The Idaho State University Special Education Director Endorsement Graduate Certificate is for P-12 educators with a master's degree in educational administration who seek to become a special education director.
 The program has an emphasis on special education leadership and administration.

-Individuals with a master's degree in K-12 educational administration can complete a sequence of courses to receive a 15-credit graduate certificate and be eligible for an institutional recommendation from the College of Education to add the Special Education Director Endorsement to their Standard Instructional Certificate.
+Individuals with a master's degree in P-12 educational administration can complete a sequence of courses to receive a 15-credit graduate certificate and be eligible for an institutional recommendation from the College of Education to add the Special Education Director Endorsement to their Standard Instructional Certificate.
+Please contact our graduate studies director to learn more.

 Required Courses